JTCyberTech/Cybersecurity-Home-Labs/Study Guides /Azure/AZ-900/cram 765 side notes.md

 - Can trigger alerts -> data in Azure Log Analytic Workspace.
 - Can monitor on-premises computers performance.
 - Can help Azure AD save logs.
+- Data can be used to trigger autoscaling.

 #